mollerhoj/telescope-recent-files.nvim/README.md

 # Alternatives

-I made this because I could find a plugin that did exactly what I needed.
+I made this because I couldn't find a plugin that did exactly what I needed.

 I would suggest this functionality be builtin to telescope (It would be quite simple, I would be happy to make a PR).